darkseer/telemetry/README.md

-# telemetry
+# Telemetry
-my telemetry raspi zero project or a model rocket
+My telemetry raspi zero project or a model rocket

 The code is ment to collect data from the following on a rasberrypi zeor w